vinzdef/mucca/README.md

 ## AIO solution to download and manage your media files!

-Mucca is a set of software commonly used for to download, manage and consume media files, namedly:
+Mucca is a set of software used to download, manage and consume media files, namedly:

 + [Sonarr](https://github.com/Sonarr/Sonarr) — TV Series
 + [Radarr](https://github.com/Radarr/Radarr) — Movies